 Each player starts with 5 standard 6 sided dice, with numbers 1 through 6.

 A "1" is known as a "Paco".
 A Paco counts as a wild card or joker - it can count as any other number.
-(On BGA, the Pacos are birds on the dice.)
+(On BGA, the Pacos are depicted as birds on the dice.)

 Based on the number of players, the game begins with a different number of dice in play at the start: